 After mating, a female hummingbird is gravid for about 24 to 30 hours.
 Then she will begin laying her eggs one to two days apart.
 A hummingbird nest normally has two eggs but may have anywhere from one to three.

 Like everything else in their fast-paced lives, hummingbirds lay eggs on a schedule.
-It’s all about the energy: the availability of nectar and insects decides when hummingbirds migrate, mate, raise young, and make their return trip.
+It’s all about the energy: the availability of nectar and insects dictates when hummingbirds migrate, mate, raise young, and make their return trip.

 The tiniest eggs in the bird world depend on it!